foundry-vtt-community/macros/README.md

 You can open these packs, right click and click on import the macros you want.
 You can then add these macros to the **Macro Toolbar** at the bottom of the screen.

 ### Usage without the Module:
-1. Download the `.js` file to your machine
+1. Download the `.js` file/s to your machine
 2. Create a new macro in Foundry
-3. Right click the macro in the **Macro Toolbar** and click import
-4. Import your `.js` file and celebrate
+3. Use a text editor such as Notepad or vscode to open the `.js` file and copy the contents
+4. Paste the contents into your macro in Foundry
+5. Save
+6. Celebrate 🎉

 ## Development/Contributing